Click here for our Disclaimer Notice

 Breastcancer.org is a nonprofit organization based in Philadelphia.
 They are dedicated to providing reliable, complete and up-to-date information about breast cancer.

 Follow on Twitter: https://twitter.com/Breastcancerorg

 Cancer Care, Inc.

 275 Seventh Avenue, New York, NY 10001, 1-800-813-HOPE (1-800-813-4673) or (212) 712-8080.
 Telephone counseling line: 1-800-813-4673, 9 a.m. to 5 p.m.
 EST. An organization which provides a variety of counseling and emotional support services for cancer patients in person, over the phone, and via e-mail.
 Also runs educational programs and provides financial assistance for patients in need.
 All services are free of charge.

 Clinical trials play an important role in the prevention, diagnosis, and treatment of cancer.
 The National Cancer Institute provides general information on this topic, has links to find clinical trials that are currently searching for participants, browsing recent trial results, learning how clinical trials are conducted, and more.

 Ferre Institute promotes the health of individuals and families by providing information and education about genetics, infertility, environmental exposures, and family history; and integrating advances in these areas into personal health management.
 Individual counseling and education are also provided to patients of all ages in the Genetic Counseling, Family Building, and Prenatal Risk Programs.
 Ferre Institute is a not-for-profit organization,

-Latino not-for-profit organization based in Montgomery County, NY, offering support services, housing initiatives, and community economic development to the Latino Community.
+Latino not-for-profit organization of the Capital Region offering support services, housing initiatives, and community economic development to the Latino Community.